Last Updated on: September 20, 2023

 I can now laugh more freely, knowing that I am doing work with purpose – a higher calling than my previous soul-sucking job.

 Looking at hindsight, I know that there are so many things that I might have done differently.
-It may be called regrets, but I’d instead call them valuable lessons.
+These experiences may sometimes be called regrets, but I’d call them valuable lessons.